tsackton/taelgar/Campaigns/Mechanics/Species/Playing a Dwarf.md

 - *Azar's Blessing of Resilience.* Your Hit Point maximum increases by 1, and it increases by 1 again whenever you gain a level. %% literally 1/2 of Tough feat, should be fine %%
 - *Oshkir's Blessing of Aid.* You learn the Guidance and Spare the Dying cantrips. %% one great cantrip, one very situational cantrip %%
 - *Karthel's Blessing of Shaping.* You learn two cantrips from among Elementalism, Shape Water, Mold Earth, Gust, Control Flames, Thaumaturgy, or Light. %% two cantrips %%
 - *Maganna's Blessing of Communication.* You learn the Message cantrip.
-You also gain proficiency in one additional languages, and whenever you finish a Long Rest, you can pray to Maganna allowing you to exchange this language proficiency for another language. %% cantrip + language ability. feel like a swappable on long rest language is potentially more interesting/flavorful than just 3 proficiencies, although I could go either way %%
+You also gain proficiency in one additional language, and whenever you finish a Long Rest, you can pray to Maganna allowing you to exchange this language proficiency for another language. %% cantrip + language ability. feel like a swappable on long rest language is potentially more interesting/flavorful than just 3 proficiencies, although I could go either way %%
 - *Fanrukel's Blessing of Lore.* You learn the Identify spell.
 You can cast this spell at will, but only as a ritual.
 If you cast this spell as a ritual, it does not require material components. %% 1st level spell, fairly straightforward %%
 - *Uzdan's Blessing of Leadership.* When you finish a Long Rest, you can inspire your allies with a rousing speech, granting Heroic Inspiration to a number of your companions equal to your Proficiency Bonus. %% a worse version of Musician, probably balanced but not sure how I feel about just duplicating existing feats (although I guess you just wouldn't take this option if you were planning on taking Musician). alternative ideas: grant temp hp equal to PB to all allies after short or long rest (maybe too weak? also just a worse form of Inspiring Leader so same problem);%%

-**Dwarven Rune Crafting.** As an adult dwarf who has completed your pilgrimage to the Heart of the Mountain, you gain an innate ability to use runes to create magical effects, drawing power from your connection to the Bahrâzel.
-When you complete a Long Rest, you can inscribe or create a number of tokens bearing a rune equal to half your Proficiency Modifier (rounded up).
-Each rune can be used once to create a magical effect, after which the rune fades.
+**Dwarven Rune Crafting.** As an adult dwarf who has completed your pilgrimage to the Heart of the Mountain, you gain an innate knowledge of one rune from the list below, which can create a magical effect.
+When you complete a Long Rest, you can inscribe one item with the rune, which can be used once, after which the rune fades.
+You can inscribe two items at 5th level, three items at 11th level, and four items at 17th level.
 You may choose Intelligence, Wisdom, Charisma, or Constitution as your ability score for rune effects.

 - Rune of Defense: Sanctuary
 - Rune of Delving: Create or Destroy Water
 - Rune of Exploration: Longstrider
 - Rune of Lore: Fanrukel's Insight*
-- Rune of Valor: Heroism (when cast from this rune, this spell does not require Concentration)
+- Rune of Valor: Azar's Bravery*
-- Rune of Stone: Locate Stone or Ore*
+- Rune of Stone: Locate Stone or Metal*
 - Rune of the Forge: Tarbaka's Flame Ward*
 - Rune of Life: Goodberry
+- Rune of Truth: Uzdan's Compelled Truth*

 %% general thoughts / concerns
 - Sanctuary, Longstrider, and Heroism seem fine: flavorful, not overly strong but remain useful at all levels.
 Not sure about removing Concentration from Heroism.
 Could instead make a custom Heroism that adds temp hp and gives advantage on frightened instead of immune to frightened.
 - Goodberry might be too strong early and too weak late, as multiple castings have strongly diminishing value.
 I kind of like the flavor though since it creates a mechanism for deep exploration and for limited food production capabilities of underground cities.
 - Create or Destroy Water might be too situational, although also is kind of useful from a worldbuilding perspective to allow easy underground exploration as long as you have one Rune of Delving dwarf and one Rune of Life dwarf
 - Fanrukel's Insight feels a little weak, even with the buffs (below), but fits a very different niche so is probably fine
 - Locate Stone or Ore is probably fine, although potentially annoying to DM for.
 Debated the "significant" limit but being able to detect every coin within 1000 feet is either useless (in a city) or overpowered (in a humanoid dungeon where inhabitants carry coins)
 - Tarbaka's Flame Ward is IMO significantly worse than just "fire resistance" even with the ability to share it.
 Hard to tell if too weak or two strong.
 Could be rebalanced by (a) increasing duration to 1 hour and requiring you to use your Bonus Action in advance to gain Fire Resistance until the end of your next turn, or (b) allowing Reaction to grant resistance not just to triggering damage but all fire damage until start of your next turn, or (c) treating it like Evasion but specifically for spells that do fire damage (probably too situational).

 As far as number - eight seems enough but this leaves out from the old dwarf Truth and Aid.
 In part because I couldn't think of obvious options for those.
 Truth could I guess use a debuffed Zone of Truth but not sure what that would be (save once, if succeed immune to spell? single target only?).
 The Aid spell is too strong for Aid, and didn't have any other obvious ideas.
 %%

+## Azar's Bravery
+**Casting Time:** 1 Action
+**Range:** Self
+**Components:** V
+**Duration:** 10 minutes

+Until the spell ends, you have Advantage on saving throws to end or avoid the Frightened condition, and gain Temporary Hit Points equal to your spell casting modifier at the start of each of your turns.

 #### Fanrukel's Insight
 **Casting Time:** Reaction, which you take when you take the Study action and fail on the d20 Test **Range:** Self
-**Components:** V, S, M
+**Components:** V
 **Duration:** Instantaneous

 You can reroll the d20, adding your spellcasting modifier to the roll in addition to any normal modifiers that apply to the check.
 If you roll less than 10 on the new roll, treat the roll as a 10.
 #### Locate Metal or Stone
 **Casting Time:** 1 Action
 **Range:** Self
-**Components:** V, S, M
+**Components:** V
 **Duration:** Instantaneous

 Describe or name a specific type of ore, gemstone, metal, native element, or natural stone.
 You learn the distance and direction of the most significant instance of the named material within 1000 feet.